 Diagnosis of Volume Depletion

 Sometimes serum electrolytes, blood urea nitrogen (BUN), and creatinine

 Volume depletion is suspected in patients at risk, most often in patients with a history of inadequate fluid intake (especially in comatose or disoriented patients), increased fluid losses, diuretic therapy, and renal or adrenal disorders.

 Diagnosis is usually clinical.
 If accurate patient weights immediately before and after fluid loss are known, the difference is an accurate estimate of volume loss; for example, pre- and post-workout weights are sometimes used to monitor dehydration in athletes.

 When the cause is obvious and easily correctable (eg, acute gastroenteritis Overview of Gastroenteritis Gastroenteritis is inflammation of the lining of the stomach and small and large intestines.
-Most cases are infectious, although gastroenteritis may occur after ingestion of drugs and chemical... read more in otherwise healthy patients), laboratory testing is unnecessary; otherwise, serum electrolytes, BUN, and creatinine are measured.
+Most cases are infectious, although gastroenteritis may occur after ingestion of drugs, medications... read more in otherwise healthy patients), laboratory testing is unnecessary; otherwise, serum electrolytes, BUN, and creatinine are measured.
 Plasma osmolality and urine sodium, creatinine, and osmolality are measured when there is suspicion of clinically meaningful electrolyte abnormality that is not clear from results of serum tests and for patients with cardiac or renal disease.
 When metabolic alkalosis Metabolic Alkalosis Metabolic alkalosis is primary increase in bicarbonate (HCO3−) with or without compensatory increase in carbon dioxide partial pressure (Pco2); pH may be high or nearly normal.
-Common causes... read more is present, urine chloride is also measured.
+Common... read more is present, urine chloride is also measured.